ParmarManthanrajsinh/Cpp-GameProject-using-Raylib/README.md

 ### 8. 🌱 Conway's Game of Life
 - A cellular automaton devised by mathematician John Conway, where cells evolve based on simple rules.

+### 9. 🧩 My_module
+- A custom module that demonstrates specific functionality or a unique game mechanic.

+### 10. 🎭 Character_Demo
+- A demo showcasing character movement, animations, and interactions.

 ## 💻 Installation

 ### Prerequisites